Kensuke-Mitsuzawa/JapaneseTokenizers/README.md

 This is simple wrapper for Japanese Tokenizers(A.K.A Morphology Splitter)

-This repository aims to call Tokenizer and split into tokens in one line.
+This project aims to call Tokenizer and split into tokens as easy as possible.

+And this project supports some Tokenization tool.
+You can compare results among them.

 If you find any bugs, please report them to github issues.
 Or any pull requests are welcomed!